true-while/AzureFastStartForIoT/Fraud Detection/README.md

 1. If the UWP application is still running in the debugger from the previous section, stop debugging now.
 2. Right-click on the __SecuritySystemUWP__ *project* in Solution Explorer and click __Manage NuGet Packages...__.
 3. In the NuGet dialog, press *Browse* then enter *Microsoft.ProjectOxford.Face* into the search box.
-Select the (probably) only result from the list then press "Install" - this module may already be installed, if so you can press the "Upgrade" link rather than the Install.
+Select the (probably) only result from the list then press "Install".
+It might be that this package is already installed, in which case you will see a small green circle containing a white check mark next to the name of the packag.
 4. ![Installing the Face API SDK](images/nugetface.png)
 5. Open the *Controller.cs* file and around line 95 locate and uncomment the following code: *FaceClient = new FaceClient(XmlSettings.FaceAPIKey);*.
 This is the core client object that knows how to connect to Face API.
 Notice it takes a *key* as a parameter, this value which will be read from the settings configuration file is your "password" for accessing the Face API service.
 5. Open the FaceAPI/FaceAPI.cs file and locate the __RegisterKnownUsersAsync()__ method.